truesonofagun/SimplePythonPortScanner/README.md

 `./sppscan ipv4_address`

-Also, port number can be sepecified with ':xx' at the end of the address
+Also, port number can be sepecified with ':xx' or ':xx-xx' at the end of the address

-`python3 ./sppscan ipv4_address:port_number`
+`python3 ./sppscan ipv4_address:port_numbers`

 Optional commands are: